MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/create-wdac-policy-smart-app-control.md

     Set-RuleOption -FilePath $LamnaPolicy -Option 3 # Audit Mode
     ```

-1. If appropriate, add more signer or file rules to further customize the policy for your organization or use [Merge-CIPolicy](/powershell/module/configci/merge-cipolicy) to merge this policy with your existing WDAC policy.
+1. If appropriate, add more signer or file rules to further customize the policy for your organization, or use [Merge-CIPolicy](/powershell/module/configci/merge-cipolicy) to merge this policy with your existing WDAC policy.

 1. Use [ConvertFrom-CIPolicy](/powershell/module/configci/convertfrom-cipolicy) to convert the Windows Defender Application Control policy to a binary format: